giellalt/lang-sme/sme.md

                           homonymous with any of the open POS's

 * **LEXICON Cc-Conf  ** assigns the tag +CC and allows further grammar checker processing for disambiguation against nouns in potential compounds written apart

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/conjunctions.lexc](http://github.com/giellalt/lang-sme/blob/main/../src/fst/stems/conjunctions.lexc)</small>Divvun & Giellatekno - open source grammars for Sámi and other languages
+<small>This (part of) documentation was generated from [src/fst/stems/conjunctions.lexc](https://github.com/giellalt/lang-sme/blob/main/src/fst/stems/conjunctions.lexc)</small>

+---Divvun & Giellatekno - open source grammars for Sámi and other languages

 The lexicon K_only is for paths not going to  the K-less ENDLEX

 * * *

-<small>This (part of) documentation was generated from [../src/fst/clitics.lexc](http://github.com/giellalt/lang-sme/blob/main/../src/fst/clitics.lexc)</small>Divvun & Giellatekno - open source grammars for Sámi and other languages
+<small>This (part of) documentation was generated from [src/fst/clitics.lexc](https://github.com/giellalt/lang-sme/blob/main/src/fst/clitics.lexc)</small>

+---Divvun & Giellatekno - open source grammars for Sámi and other languages

 # North Saami Possessive suffixes